sivakumarDEV/SpaceXLunch-Assignment/README.md

 ## Steps to project setup

-1.Intall node js
+*Intall node js
-2.clone the project code from the git repository and extract.
+* Clone the project code from the git repository and extract.
-3.Go to the project folder
+* Go to the project folder
-4.use - npm install command by using CLI
+* Use - npm install command by using CLI
-5.run the project by using the commands: npm run dev:ssr
+* Run the project by using the commands: npm run dev:ssr

 ## Development server